GoogleCloudPlatform/generative-ai/gen-app-builder/search-web-app/README.md

 # Generative AI App Builder - Enterprise Search Demo

+> NOTE: Some of the links in this file require allowlist access to Generative AI App Builder in order to view.
+If you would like early access to the product, apply to become a [Trusted Tester for Google Cloud Generative AI][trustedtester].

 This demo illustrates how to search through a corpus of documents using [Enterprise Search][enterprisesearch] on [Generative AI App Builder][genappbuilder].

 Additional features include how to search the public Cloud Knowledge Graph using the [Enterprise Knowledge Graph][enterpriseknowledgegraph] API.